-- Pinterest has over 20 million users.
+- Pinterest has over 440 million monthly active users.

 Marketing Your Business on Pinterest

 - Create a complete Pinterest company profile, using your brand colors and logo.
-Create pinboards that target specific customer groups, i.e. new customers, loyal customers and so on.
+Create pinboards that target specific customer groups, i.e. new customers, loyal customers, and so on.

-Finally, to make sure search engines pick up your social activity on Pinterest, optimize your pins with keywords, links, categories and hashtags.
+Finally, to make sure search engines pick up your social activity on Pinterest, optimize your pins with keywords, links, categories, and hashtags.